 Lisa Oman she/her/hers

-Lisa Oman is the Director of Finance and Operations (DFO) and a member of NCLR’s senior management team.
+Lisa Oman is the Director of Finance and Administration and a member of NCLR’s senior management team.
 Lisa provides financial and operational leadership in partnership with the board of directors, senior management team, and the finance committee to support and improve NCLR’s long-term financial health and strategic growth.

 Lisa has a 20-year track record of guiding nonprofit strategic planning, financial management, and program development at nationally-recognized institutions and has served in the industries of Arts and Culture, Civil Rights and Social Action, Education, and Environment in the roles of executive director, finance director, treasury manager, board member, producer, and founding officer of two organizations.